jeanslack/Videomass/features.md

     - Stabilization
 - Audio filters for volume normalization:
     - PEAK, RMS and [EBU-R128](http://ffmpeg.org/ffmpeg-filters.html#loudnorm) normalizers.
-    - PEAK and RMS volume analysis.
+    - PEAK and RMS volume analysis reporting.
     - Ability to apply volume normalization only for certain audio streams in videos.
 - Timeline editor:
     - Convenient display for viewing the time selection.
     - Duration and seek are set with the slider controls.
+- ...and much more

 ## Using youtube-dl or yt-dlp
 {: .bg-green-300}